NCAR/HPC-Docs/docs/pbs/job-scripts/index.md

 ### `#PBS` Directives

-The example above containes several **directives#* which are interpreted by the `qsub` submission program:
+The example above contains several **directives#* which are interpreted by the `qsub` submission program:

 * `-N hello_pbs` provides a *job name*.
 This name will be displayed by the scheduler for diagnostic and file output.
 If omitted, and a script is used to submit the job, the job's name is the  name  of  the  script.
 * `-A <project_code>` indicates which *NCAR Project Accounting code* resource allocation will be applicable to this job.
 (You will want to replace `<project_code>` with your project's specific code.)